- Home

 - they are scared by adults crying

-- they are shocked or confused by physical or emotional changes in the person who has cancer, especially if the person has symptoms such as frequent vomiting, weight loss or hair loss, or is admitted to hospital for immediate treatment
+- they are shocked or confused by physical or emotional changes in the person who has cancer, especially if the person has symptoms such as frequent vomiting, weight loss, hair loss, or is admitted to hospital for immediate treatment

 - you notice changes in their behaviour.

-It may be hard to decide how much information to share, particularly if you are waiting on test results.
+It may be hard to know how much information to share, particularly if you are waiting on test results.
 Your children don’t need to hear everything all at once.
-If you don’t know what treatment is required, just say so – but also assure your children that as soon as you have more information you will tell them.
-For example, “Dad is in hospital to have some tests.
-We’re not sure yet what’s wrong, but when we do know we will tell you.”
+If you don’t know what treatment is needed, just say so – but also assure your children that as soon as you have more information, you will tell them.
+For example, “Dad is in hospital having tests.
+We’re not sure what’s wrong, but we’ll tell you as soon as we know.”

-Let children and young people know it’s okay to have questions at different times, such as during treatment, when you are managing side effects and later during recovery, and to talk about how they feel at anytime.
+Let children know it’s okay to have questions at different times, such as during treatment, and to talk about how they feel at any time.

 Mum was driving us over to McDonald’s when she asked me about cancer and what I knew about it.
 Then she told me about Dad’s leukaemia – what it meant, what it was doing and how it would affect him.
 I was sitting in the car park feeling pretty overwhelmed.